-The credit profile of the Moravian-Silesian Region (MSR, A1 stable) reflects its very low debt level, solid operating performance, strong liquidity and a moderate likelihood that the Government of the Czech Republic (Aa3 stable) will provide support if the region faces acute liquidity stress.
-The MSR's rating is constrained by the pressure stemming from investment requirements and its significant reliance on transfers from the central government to meet its responsibilities.
-These transfers, together with shared taxes, constitute about 98% of operating revenue and considerably limit MSR's revenue flexibility.
+The credit profile of the Moravian-Silesian Region (MSR, A1 stable) reflects its very low debt level, continued solid operating performance, strong liquidity position and a moderate likelihood that the Government of the Czech Republic (Aa3 stable) will provide support if the region faces acute liquidity stress.
+The MSR's performance remains under pressure from high investment requirements and the significant reliance on transfers from the central government to meet its spending responsibilities.
+These transfers, together with shared taxes, constitute about 96% of operating revenue and considerably limit MSR's revenue flexibility.

-Exhibit 1 Strong cash position and very low debt levels will be preserved over 2024-25
+Exhibit 1 Strong cash position and very low debt levels will be preserved over 2025-2026

-F is Moody's forecast.
+2025-2026 are Moody's forecasts and do not represent the view of the issuer.
 Source: MSR, Moody's Ratings